menis/VRC01gH-GT3/README.md

   `cd VRC01gH-GT3`
   `pip install -r requirements.txt`

+Finally, you need to install [MUSCLE](http://www.drive5.com/muscle/index.htm), which we use to perform multiple sequence alignments.

 Now all that's left to do is start Jupyter Notebook, which will open a browser window:
 `jupyter notebook`